Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

 - Deep dive into some of the PurePaths
   ![Dynatrace-weather-service](assets/bootcamp/azure/Dynatrace-weather-service-pp.gif)

-Positive
-: What do you notice of the response times of some of the transactions?
+> What do you notice of the response times of some of the transactions?
-: What other components were called?
+> What other components were called?
-: Did you have to do any instrumentation to get this visibility?
+> Did you have to do any instrumentation to get this visibility?

 <!-- ------------------------ -->